 Vendors will enter with vehicles through the south entry gate (across from Tom’s Burgers) from Outer Highway 18 and line up waiting to unload.
 Once unloaded, they will pull through and exit through the west gate (near Caliber Collision) onto Quinnault Rd.
 ALL VENDORS MUST UNLOAD FIRST, MOVE THEIR VEHICLE, AND THEN SETUP.

 At no time will a vendor be allowed to bring more than one vehicle on The Market campus at a time.
 Any violations are subject to a Market citation and may be grounds for suspension from Market events.
 During load in / load out, vendors may not block parking spaces, public streets, intersections, driveways, or sidewalks prior to set up time under any circumstances.
 During load in / load out, business entrances and their ‘Private Parking’ spaces cannot be blocked or parked in at any time.
 Vendors parking in private lots may be subject to tow at vendor’s expense.
 All vehicles must be off Outer Highway Highway 18 or surrounding streets and Quinnault Road by 30 minutes prior to scheduled event start time and all town parking rules and regulations will be strictly enforced.
+Entrance to the market will be closed 45 minutes prior to Market start time.
 Vendors arriving late within 45 minutes of the event start time are not guaranteed access to their space, and shall forfeit any payments made if they choose not to participate.
 Vendors must not, at any time, move any traffic control devices, such as barricades, bollards, signs, or delineators.
 Vendor load out is to be completed within 1 hour of the conclusion of the scheduled event time.
 Vendors must maintain their booth set up for sales until the conclusion of the scheduled event or they will be cited.
 Booth contents shall be dismantled and merchandise shall be packed prior to bringing vehicles onto The Market campus.
 During the load out process, vehicles are to enter and exit through the same gates as load in procedure.